Package Leaflet: Information for the User

 Warnings and precautions

-Other medications and Alkeran
+Other medicines and Alkeran

-Pregnancy, breastfeeding, and fertility
+Pregnancy, breast-feeding, and fertility

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medicine.

 Your doctor will consider the risks and benefits of taking Alkeran for you and your baby.

-You should not take Alkeran if you are breastfeeding.
+You should not take Alkeran if you are breast-feeding.
 Ask your doctor for advice.

 Fertility

-Driving and operating machinery
+Driving and using machines

 Only a specialist doctor with experience in cancer treatment can prescribe Alkeran for you.